|Ofsted Inspection Rating||Outstanding|

 Information about this school

 The school is part of the Hexagon Care group.
-The school transferred from Northern Care to Hexagon Care in 2014 when it also moved from Kidsgove to Congleton.
-The school caters for small groups of boys who have very complex emotional and social needs and who have struggled in previous educational placements.
-The school employs a team of therapists and works very closely with care staff who are on site.
+The school caters for small groups of boys who have very complex social, emotional and mental health needs, and who have struggled in previous educational placements.
+The school employs a team of therapists and works very closely with care staff, who are on-site.
+The school does not offer a post-16 curriculum.
+Pupils over the age of 16 continue to follow a key stage 4 curriculum because of earlier gaps in their education.

 Summary of key findings for parents and pupils